UIC 101: What you need to know

 Commuter Student Resource Center

-UIC’s Commuter Student Resource Center provides a home away from home for commuter students.
-Inside the Wellness Center, 240-248 Student Center East — behind the Inner Circle food court — it has quiet study space, social lounge, public computers and printers, kitchen and lockers.
+UIC’s Commuter Student Resource Center, the hub for Commuter and Off-Campus Life, provides a home away from home for commuter students.
+Located on the second floor of Student Center East — walk through the Wellness Center to access the space — it features quiet study space, social lounge, public computers and printers, kitchen and lockers.
 Staff can provide information on transportation, off-campus housing and other resources.

 Mon.–Thurs.
 7:30 a.m. to 6 p.m.

 Suite 245, Student Center East

 - Gallery 400 is a free gallery for art, design and architecture.
 First floor Art and Design Hall.

 - UIC Theatre showcases student actors in professional-quality productions.
 You don’t have to be a theatre major to audition.

 - Any musicians out there?
 UIC has a variety of groups, including string orchestra, concert band, jazz ensemble and choruses.
 Membership is open to all students, faculty and staff.